 The Asian Languages and Cultures Program offers majors and minors grounded in a strong foundation of language and draws on the broad range of culture courses offered by the Asian Studies faculty.
 The program offers two majors and two minors, as well as Chinese and Japanese language courses that fulfill requirements toward the Asian Studies designation and meet the university's foreign language requirement.
 For information on major requirements, see the Asian Languages and Cultures section of this bulletin.

-The Pacific Rim/Asia Study-Travel Program (Pac Rim) is scheduled every three years (next in Asia 2017-2018), and offers a full academic year of courses taught at different locations in Asia.
+The Pacific Rim Study Abroad Program (Pac Rim) is scheduled every three years (next in Asia 2020-2021), and offers a full academic year of courses taught at different locations in Asia.
 Approximately 25 students participate in the program through a process of formal application; selection is by the university's Study Abroad Selection Committee.
 Participants prepare in advance of the scheduled study-travel year by passing specified prerequisite courses in the Asian Studies Program and a non-credit course taught by the Pac Rim Directors.

 In addition to Asian Languages and Cultures and Pac Rim, the Asian Studies Program offers special opportunities for all students, including Charles Garnet Trimble Scholarships for continuing upper division students seeking the designation or majoring in Japanese or Chinese, and Trimble scholarship grants for study abroad in Asia.
 Furthermore, the program provides a context for the Miki Fellowship for a postgraduate year in Japan and offers a postgraduate English-instructorship at Hwa Nan Women's College in Fuzhou, China.
 For students seeking the distinguished designation, Trimble summer research grants for travel prior to writing the senior thesis are also available.